Download this example as a Jupyter notebook or a Python script.

 • .climate_change

-Additional properties are also available for each <ItemType>WithSustainabilityResult object, see the Sustainability API for more details.
+Additional properties are also available for each <ItemType>WithSustainabilityResult object.
+For more information, see the Sustainability API.

 The BomSustainabilityQueryResult.parts property#

-The BomSustainabilityQueryResult.parts property contains the single ‘root’ part in the input BoM.
-This part in turn also has a .parts property, which contains the list of PartWithSustainabilityResult objects which are children of the root part.
+The BomSustainabilityQueryResult.parts property contains the single root part in the input BoM.
+This part in turn also has a .parts property, which contains the list of PartWithSustainabilityResult objects that are children of the root part.
 This structure continues recursively to define all parts in the input BoM.
-These parts can be of two types: assemblies, or leaf parts.
+These parts can be of two types: assemblies or leaf parts.

 Assemblies#

-Assemblies include the following properties which describe child BoM items:
+Assemblies include the following properties that describe child BoM items:

-• .parts: the sub-parts of the assembly, defined as PartWithSustainabilityResult objects.
+• .parts: Subparts of the assembly, which are defined as PartWithSustainabilityResult objects.

-• .processes: the joining and finishing processes applied to the assembly, defined as ProcessWithSustainabilityResult objects.
+• .processes: Joining and finishing processes applied to the assembly, which are defined as ProcessWithSustainabilityResult objects.

 Leaf parts#